Ragzouken/domino/CONTRIBUTING.md

  * is a domino board readable on mobile?

 ### usability
- * is it easy enough to read a domino board without the tutorial cards
+ * is it easy enough to read a domino board without the tutorial cards?
  * how is the editing experience in general, could it be more self-explanatory?

 ### expressivity